-Arbitrage is the strategy of taking advantage of the price differences of the same asset.
-For it to take place, there must be a situation of – at least – two equivalent assets with differing prices.
-In essence, arbitrage is a situation that a trader can profit from the imbalance of asset prices in different markets.
+Arbitrage is the strategy of taking advantage of price differences in different markets for the same asset.
+For it to take place, there must be a situation of at least two equivalent assets with differing prices.
+In essence, arbitrage is a situation where a trader can profit from the imbalance of asset prices in different markets.
 The simplest form of arbitrage is purchasing an asset in the market where the price is lower and simultaneously selling the asset in the market where the asset’s price is higher.

 Arbitrage is a widely used trading strategy, and probably one of the oldest trading strategies to exist.
 Traders who engage in the strategy are called arbitrageurs.

-The concept is closely related with the market efficiency theory.
-The theory states that for markets to be perfectly efficient, there must be no arbitrage opportunities, and all equivalent assets would converge to the same price, The convergence of the prices in different markets measures the market efficiency.
+The concept is closely related to the market efficiency theory.
+The theory states that for markets to be perfectly efficient, there must be no arbitrage opportunities – all equivalent assets should converge to the same price.
+The convergence of the prices in different markets measures market efficiency.

 Both the Capital Asset Pricing Model (CAPM) and the Arbitrage Pricing Theory explain that arbitrage opportunities occur due to the mispricing of assets.
 If the opportunities are fully explored, the prices of equivalent assets should converge.

 Warren Buffett at 6 years old saw that he could profit from arbitrage.
 He would purchase a 6-pack of Coca-Cola for 25¢ and sell each bottle for 5¢ in his neighborhood, profiting 5¢ per pack.
 Young Warren Buffett saw that he could profit from the difference in the price of a six-pack versus what people were willing to pay for a single bottle.